-The Editor-in-Chief and editorial board are currently in the process of fully publishing Collection 1 for the ACM Books series.
-Collection 1 will consist of 25 individual titles from across the range of computer science topics.
+Collection I and II will each consist of 25 individual titles from across the range of computer science topics.
 At the appropriate time, forthcoming titles will be announced on this ACM Books website and via other ACM and Morgan & Claypool channels.

-Upon completion, individual titles will be published in the ACM Digital Library and made available for downloading by end users at institutions that have purchased Collection 1.
+Upon completion, individual titles will be published in the ACM Digital Library and made available for downloading by end users at institutions that have purchased the Collection.

 Individual book chapters and whole books are also available for downloading via the ACM Digital Library platform by ACM Professional and Student members who have purchased this option as part of their ACM membership renewal, for $29 and $10 respectively.

 Non ACM members have the ability to purchase individual ACM Books titles via the Amazon.com, Barnesandnoble.com, and Apple iBooks platforms after publication.

 In addition, individuals have the option to purchase Print-On-Demand copies of every ACM Book title.
 More information about this option will be made available at the appropriate time.

 Individual titles downloaded from the ACM Digital Library are readable on mobile devices and via the ACM Digital Library Mobile Application, which is now available in the Google Play and Apple iTunes stores.